Skip to content

 kubectl label nodes exampleNode sampleKey=sampleValue:NoSchedule

-The exact values of the key (sampleKey), value (sampleValue), and effect (NoSchedule) values used to taint the node would need to used to configure the toleration property:
+The exact values of the key (sampleKey), value (sampleValue), and effect (NoSchedule) properties used to taint the node would need to used to configure the toleration property:

 Use dark colors for code blocksCopy